This post was most recently updated on April 20th, 2019

 Immersion beyond the classroom

 Regardless of how and where you choose to develop your medical Spanish skills.
-It is essential that you have the opportunity to practise these skills as you are learning.
+It is essential that you have the opportunity to practice these skills as you are learning.
 We have found no better way than community health fairs.